research-cheese/sleepyask/README.md

 ]

 # The filename in which you would like your responses to be stored.
+# sleepyask will create this file for you.
+If you create it yourself, there might be some problems.
 output_file_path = 'draw.json'

 # Run sleepy_ask